aaditgarg01/Masterchef-Jr/ingredients.md

-One packet of maggi,
+# One packet of maggi.
-one and a half cup of water
+# One and a half cup of water.
-and a pan.
+# A pan.